Curriculum Learning for LLM Pretraining: An Analysis of Learning Dynamics: Related Work

 \section{Related Work}

-We build on three research threads: curriculum learning for language model pretraining, analyses of training dynamics, and scaling effects.
+This work relates to curriculum learning for language model pretraining, analyses of training dynamics, and scaling effects.
 Curriculum learning orders examples to shape optimization, classically in easy-to-hard form~\citep{bengio2009curriculum, elman1993learning}.
 While many curriculum formulations and schedules have been proposed~\citep{cornacchia2023mathematical, kong2021adaptive, zhou2018minimax}, their implications are less clear in single-pass LLM pretraining.
 Empirical findings are mixed: linguistically motivated orderings can show diminishing returns at scale~\citep{campos2021curriculum}, whereas proxy-learnability orderings can improve perplexity and downstream accuracy for larger models~\citep{fan2023irreducible}; length-based curricula may affect stability with uncertain effects on final quality~\citep{li2022stability, nagatsuka2023length}.
+A closely related study evaluates vanilla, pacing-based, and interleaved curricula for LLM pretraining, with main 0.5B and 1B runs trained for 10B and 20B tokens, respectively~\citep{zhang2026randomsamplingefficientlanguage}.
+Our 300B-token runs study a later training regime, where ordering effects can appear as stability differences rather than only early- and mid-training efficiency gains.

+Llama 3 reports in-run changes to its pretraining mix~\citep{llama3herd}.
+OLMo 2 splits base training into a long pretraining stage and a shorter mid-training stage, which upsamples high-quality sources~\citep{olmo2furious}.
+Olmo 3 extends this staged recipe with pretraining, midtraining, and long-context stages~\citep{olmo3}.
+These systems motivate treating mixture exposure as part of the training procedure.
+Our experiments isolate a narrower intervention: the sample set is fixed, and sorting by linguistic scores changes when domains appear without changing which samples are included.

+Data Mixing Laws predicts the effect of fixed mixture proportions, framing dynamic schedules as a promising extension rather than implementing online mixture adjustment~\citep{dataMixingLaws}.
+Olmix studies the offline mixing schema as domain sets evolve during language-model development, while leaving online methods that adjust mixture weights during the training run to future work~\citep{olmix}.
+These studies separate mixture choice from ordering; our setup changes ordering while holding samples fixed, inducing a source-domain schedule as a byproduct rather than optimizing mixture weights directly.

 To capture within-training changes that aggregate metrics obscure~\citep{kaplan2020scaling, hoffmann2022training}, we model training trajectories with Hidden Markov Models.
 Prior approaches analyze trajectories via data attribution~\citep{koh2017understanding, pruthi2020estimating} or simulate sequence effects on metric evolution under different data orderings~\citep{guu2023simfluence, chai2024training}.
 HMMs have been used to identify consistent learning phases across random seeds~\citep{wal2025polypythias}; we extend this by fitting a joint HMM across orderings to test whether curricula change phase structure or primarily reallocate exposure within shared phases.